BlinkDL/ChatRWKV/README.md

 # ChatRWKV
 ChatRWKV is like ChatGPT but powered by my RWKV (100% RNN) language model, which is the only RNN (as of now) that can match transformers in quality and scaling, while being faster and saves VRAM.
-Training sponsored by Stability EleutherAI :)
+Training sponsored by Stability EleutherAI :) **中文使用教程，请往下看，在本页面底部。**

-**ChatRWKV v2:** with "stream" and "split" strategies. **3G VRAM is enough to run RWKV 14B :)** https://github.com/BlinkDL/ChatRWKV/tree/main/v2
+ChatRWKV v2: with "stream" and "split" strategies.
+3G VRAM is enough to run RWKV 14B :) https://github.com/BlinkDL/ChatRWKV/tree/main/v2
 ```
 os.environ["RWKV_JIT_ON"] = '1'
 os.environ["RWKV_CUDA_ON"] = '0' # if '1' then use CUDA kernel for seq mode (much faster)